bystrowska/languageTracker/README.md

-# ProjectTT
+# Language Tracker

-Project Time Tracker - an app for tracking time spend on projects with the ability to separate it based on categories and subcategories
+Track your language learning stats!
+See how much time you've spend on different aspects of language learning, when are you most pproductive, how many words you have learnt...
+All beautifully visualised.